 Celebrating the Tumba Festival, Curacao, is a special experience.
 Curacao's Tumba music was created by slaves as a way to put rumors to music and express their sorrow and frustration.
 Today, the energetic Tumba music carries a

 Hop on the ferry to Martha's Vineyard and head to Oak Bluffs.
 Follow one of the little alleys off honky-tonk Circuit Avenue to Martha's Vineyard Camp Meeting Association.
 This National Historic Landmark is a series of concentric circles of teeny Victorian gingerbread houses in a rainbow palette.
 Since 1869, the community has had a tradition of adorning their pastel-painted cottages with lanterns

-Tartu is Estonia's 'Culture Capital' and home to one of Northern Europe's oldest universities and the country's Song Festival Museum.
+Tartu is Estonia's 'Culture Capital', and I had come here to learn more about the Estonia Song Festival.
 Meet Uku and Kadi and let them guide you through the University of Tartu's 19th century Lock-Up, the Estonian National Awakening and insight into roots of Estonia's choral culture.

 The Slovenia Lipizzaner stallions are a rare breed of horsesthat dates back over 2,000 years.
 Lipizzana horses were the favoured horse for war commanders and European royalty, the pure strength and agility of this horse is unrivaled.

 Parachicos Chiapa de Corzo, Mexico, is a spectacular festival, filled with meaning behind the Parachicos tradition colourful costumes and joyful dancing.
 Read about the experience of the festival and about the historic and cultural reasons the exuberance of this Mestizo festival contrasts with the personal boundaries of many Mayans.